-Last week my husband suddenly had cravings for oatmeal coconut cookies.
-He picked one pack from the store, but I put it back in the shelf because if he does not like it, he will not touch it and I have to finish it.
-Moreover, I try as much as possible to avoid buying baked goods for health reasons and also I don't want to miss a chance to bake.
+Last week, my husband suddenly craved oatmeal coconut cookies.
+He picked up a pack at the store, but I put it back.
+If he didn't like them, I'd be the one finishing them.
+Plus, I prefer to avoid store-bought baked goods for health reasons and never want to miss a chance to bake.

 Oatmeal Coconut Cookies Recipe